a-synchronous/rubico.land/TOUR.md

  7. [Transducers](#transducers)

 # [a]synchrony
-**Stop worrying about Promise handling** - you can pass synchronous or asynchronous functions to any rubico method, hence the `[a]` (optionally asynchronous).
-All rubico methods handle promise resolution for you, meaning you can run things in parallel without having to call `Promise.all`.
+**Built-in Promise handling** - you can pass synchronous or asynchronous functions to any rubico method, hence the `[a]` (optionally asynchronous).
+All rubico methods handle the promise resolution for you, meaning you can run things in parallel without having to call `Promise.all`.
 More on this behavior [here](https://dev.to/richytong/rubico-a-synchrnous-functional-syntax-motivation-20hf).

 ```javascript [playground]
 const getTodo = id => fetch('https://jsonplaceholder.typicode.com/todos/' + id)